akshaj-22/RBAC-Medical-Consultation-Booking-Web-App/README.md

 # BookMyConsult

 BookMyConsult is a web application designed to streamline the process of booking consultations with doctors.
 Built using the MERN stack (MongoDB, Express.js, React, and Node.js) and Docker for containerization, this application provides a platform for patients to book appointments with available doctors, search for doctors by specialization, and manage their appointments.
-Administrators have specific roles to manage doctor information within the application.
+It uses Role-Based Access Control (RBAC) with three roles: Admin, Patients (User).
+The application is built with the MERN stack and Docker for seamless functionality, ensuring a secure and efficient experience for all users.

-## Features
+##🔑 FEATURES

-### For Patients:
+###👤 For Patients:
 - **Login & Signup**: Secure user authentication.
 - **View Available Doctors**: Browse a list of available doctors and their specializations.
 - **Search by Specialization**: Find doctors based on their area of expertise.